City-of-Helsinki/kukkuu/README.md

 Coupon codes for external ticketing systems can be added through the Kukkuu Admin UI or the API.
 These codes are stored as `TicketSystemPassword` model instances.

+The easiest way to add multiple ticket system passwords (i.e. coupon codes) is to add them using Kukkuu Admin UI.
+One needs to create/open an event, and add coupon codes to it under tab "Salasanat" (i.e. passwords in Finnish) with "Lisää salasanoja" (i.e. add passwords in Finnish).
+This interface supports pasting a list of passwords as text, so mass adding is easy.

 ## Authorization

 Kukkuu uses Keycloak, an open-source identity and access management solution, for user authentication and authorization.
 Keycloak is integrated with the Helsinki-Profile service environment.